ginabythebay/poltroon/README.md

    which of those packages have newer versions available.
 2. Asks if the user wants to proceed.
 Exits if they don't.
 3. Starts a two-stage pipeline.
-4. In the first stage, we run cower -d to download the package (default it two workers).
+4. In the first stage, we download the package and untar it. (default it two workers).
 5. In the second state, we run makepkg -s to build the package files.
 6. At the end, we print out the command the user can run to install the packages.

 All the action happens in /tmp/poltroon/ with a sub-directory for each package and a logs directory within that that can be inspected.

 Inspired by [cower](https://github.com/falconindy/cower), extending the idea even further.
-Currently depends on having cower installed, but I am hoping to remove that dependency soon.